Beta Carotene Cannot Substitute For Real Vitamin A (Retinol)

 in their formulas to avoid the

 possibility of toxicity.
-This is a scientific mistake.
+This is a scientific mistake and could cause

 Beta carotene converts in the body into retinol.
 However, while it is commonly assumed that